Hakkoda & Oirase Gorge: Ponds, Waterfalls, and Secret Onsens

 Hakkōda Ropeway (八甲田ロープウェー)

-For more information about the ropeway and attractions around it, please refer to our article on Hakkōda Ropeway!
+For more information, please refer to our article on Hakkōda Ropeway!

 Jōgakura Onsen (城ヶ倉温泉)